 Thing is, craft is a really complicated industry.
 Between us and the artisans exists a complex subcontracting layer of factories and middlemen—down to someone making that fabric in her home.

 In fact, up to 60 percent of handcrafted pieces are made this way.
-By a woman who couldn’t leave her village because she has to take care of her children. a woman who has no say in what she earns from her work.
+By a woman who couldn’t leave her village because she has to take care of her children—who has no say in what she earns from her work.

 There’s currently a lot of discussion surrounding fast fashion and its impact on the workers, but most focus only on factory work.
 One thing that struck me was that the majority of artisans actually work outside of the formal factory setting.
 Without any access, most of these women live in poverty.
 What makes it worse is that as an informal industry, no regulation exists to protect these women.